microsoft/zMonitor/Deploy/README.md

-Please refer to the documentation in the root for deployment instructions.
+Please refer to the [documentation](../README.md) for deployment instructions.